unai-ss/mongo-spark-jupyter/readme.md

 # Requirements

+Add host.docker.internal FQDN to the /etc/hosts file.
+It will help us to reach to the localhost from the docker container. echo '127.0.0.1 host.docker.internal' | sudo tee -a /etc/hosts

 Perform the below config on the local MongoDB RS to enable the communication tcp/Ip between the local host os and the docker containers

 ```